Choosing the Provisioning Model for Image Management

 Requires Frequent Changes

-One of the biggest advantages of Citrix PVS is ability to almost instantly switch from one virtual disk (vDisk) to another and support for advanced versioning of virtual images.
-It is possible to achieve similar results with MCS using rolling catalogs and versioning on master image level, however this process is simpler with PVS.
+One of the biggest advantages of Citrix PVS is the ability to almost instantly switch from one virtual disk (vDisk) to another and support for advanced versioning of virtual images.
+It is possible to achieve similar results with MCS using rolling catalogs and versioning on a master image level, however this process is simpler with PVS.

 Recommended mode: PVS preferred